-In 1822 came a second yellow-fever epidemic which was nearly as severe and now the demand could no longer be ignored.
+In 1822 came a third yellow-fever epidemic which was nearly as severe and now the demand could no longer be ignored.
 So, the State appointed board of health made the following recommendations to the New Orleans City Council:

 BOARD OF HEALTH